KeyserDSoze/Rystem.OpenAi/README.md

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s GPT-3 API.

-> This repository is available to transfer to the OpenAI organization if they so choose to accept it.
+> This repository is available to transfer to the OpenAI organization if they choose to accept it.

 ## Requirements